-52. Exceptionally, individual components of assessment may be designated as core components, indicating that students must achieve at least 40% for the component in order to pass the module.
+51. Exceptionally, individual components of assessment may be designated as core components, indicating that students must achieve at least 40% for the component in order to pass the module.
 Exceptional circumstances that warrant having core components are (i) where it is necessary to meet PSRB requirements or (ii) where the component of assessment is crucial to the achievement of programme level learning outcomes (i.e. the relevant programme learning outcome is not adequately assessed elsewhere).
 Where there is only one component of assessment within a module, the component will automatically be designated as core.
 Dissertations or final extended projects are also expected to be core.
 Core components should be identified at validation, and any changes to the designation of components are subject to approval through the changes to existing courses process.

-53. Where approved at validation, individual components of assessment or whole modules may be marked on a pass/fail basis, with no percentage mark awarded.
+52. Where approved at validation, individual components of assessment or whole modules may be marked on a pass/fail basis, with no percentage mark awarded.
 All such components of assessment will be deemed core and do not contribute to overall module marks.
 Any whole modules marked on a pass/fail basis do not contribute to the degree classification calculations.
-The number of whole modules marked on a pass/fail basis should not exceed a total of 40 credits at Level 5 or Level 6 within any validated programme of study.
+The number of whole modules marked on a pass/fail basis should not exceed a total of 30 credits at Level 5 or Level 6 within any validated programme of study.

-54. Where students have passed a module, they cannot re-take it or any of the individual components of assessment in an attempt to achieve a higher mark.
+53. Where students have passed a module, they cannot re-take it or any of the individual components of assessment in an attempt to achieve a higher mark.
 A further attempt may only be granted in exceptional circumstances following a successful appeal in accordance with the Academic Appeals Procedure.
 In such cases, the original pass mark will be disregarded and the mark for the resubmitted attempt will be the mark awarded.
 This mark may be higher, lower or the same as the original mark.
 The overall module result will be calculated in the normal way.
+3 The pass mark for modules (or components thereof) which are approved by a PSRB for recordable purposes will be determined by the PSRB and will be detailed in the module specification.
+Version: 7.0 (August 2024) Owner: Academic Registrar 54.
+The overall module mark displayed in the student's module results will be rounded to the nearest integer.
+The overall module mark before rounding will be used in the final award classification calculations.